MartinThoma/MartinThoma.github.io/_posts/2012-07-18-how-to-parse-command-line-arguments-in-python.md

 #!/usr/bin/env python
 # -*- coding: utf-8 -*-

+"""Example for a simple program with a command line parser."""

+import os

 def is_valid_file(parser, arg):
     """Check if arg is a valid file that already exists on the file